PyPSA/pypsa-eur/README.md

 -->

-# PyPSA-Spain: An extension of PyPSA-Eur to model the Spanish Energy System with high spatio-temporal resolution
+# PyPSA-Spain: An extension of PyPSA-Eur to model the Spanish Energy System

 The primary motivation behind the development of PyPSA-Spain was to leverage the benefits of a national energy model over a regional one, like the availability of specific